By Xi En, United States

 What is the difference between God’s words and man’s words?

-Through the fellowship above, I believe that we may all understand that the Bible is not inspired by God and that the words in the Bible are not entirely God’s word.
-When we take man’s words as God’s words, it is the same as treating man as God.
+Through the fellowship above, I believe that we may all understand that the Bible is not inspired by God and that the words in the Bible are not entirely the word of God.
+When we take man’s words as the words of God, it is the same as treating man as God.
 This is betraying the truth and blaspheming God.
 So, we should treat the Bible correctly and cannot worship it blindly.
 When we read it, we also need to clearly differentiate between God’s words and man’s words.
 No matter what things come upon us, we should seek and practice according to God’s words, and man’s words can only be used as a reference.
 If man’s words are in accord with the truth, then we accept them; if not, we refuse them.
 Only by practicing faith in this way can we act in accordance with the intention of God.